 (“Social Studies.”
 Oklahoma State Department of Education, 2020, sde.ok.gov/).

 The performance expectations in kindergarten science help scholars formulate answers to questions such as: “What happens if you push or pull an object harder?
-Where do animals live and why do they live there?
-What is the weather like today and how is it different from yesterday?”
-Scholars are expected to develop an understanding of patterns and variations in local weather and the purpose of weather forecasting to prepare for, and respond to, severe weather.
-Scholars are able to apply an understanding of the effects of different strengths or different directions of pushes and pulls on the motion of an object to analyze a design solution.
-Scholars are expected to develop an understanding of what plants and animals (including humans) need to survive and the relationship between their needs and where they live.
-The crosscutting concepts of patterns; cause and effect; systems and system models; interdependence of science, engineering and technology; and influence of engineering, technology and science on society and the natural world are called out as organizing concepts for these disciplinary core ideas.
-In the kindergarten performance expectations, scholars are expected to demonstrate grade-appropriate proficiency in asking questions, developing and using models, planning and carrying out investigations, analyzing and interpreting data, designing solutions, engaging in argument from evidence and obtaining, evaluating and communicating information.
+Where do animals live, and why do they live there?
+What is the weather like today, and how is it different from yesterday?”
+Scholars are expected to understand patterns and variations in local weather and the purpose of weather forecasting to prepare for and respond to severe weather.
+Scholars can apply an understanding of the effects of different strengths or directions of pushes and pull on the motion of an object to analyze a design solution.
+Scholars are expected to understand what plants and animals (including humans) need to survive and the relationship between their needs and where they live.
+The crosscutting concepts of patterns; cause and effect; systems and system models; interdependence of science, engineering, and technology; and the influence of engineering, technology, and science on society and the natural world are called out as organizing concepts for these disciplinary core ideas.
+In the kindergarten performance expectations, scholars are expected to demonstrate grade-appropriate proficiency in asking questions, developing and using models, planning and carrying out investigations, analyzing and interpreting data, designing solutions, engaging in arguments from evidence, and obtaining, evaluating, and communicating information.
 Scholars are expected to use these practices to demonstrate an understanding of the core ideas.